koressel/CRUD_CMS/README.md

-This project was forked from a CMS I built for a freelance project.
-I've changed the file/folder names and variable names to be as ambiguous as possible for those wanting to use it.
+This project was forked from a CMS I built as part of a freelance project.
+I've made the file/folder names and variable names more ambiguous in this version for those looking to clone 🚶 👬 👨‍👦‍👦  👨‍👨‍👦‍👦.